High pathogenicity avian influenza H7Nx has been confirmed in Victoria.

 AI viruses are widely distributed throughout the world, and outbreaks have occurred in Australia.
 Wild birds in Australia actively carry and shed LPAI virus without suffering noticeable clinical signs.
 All Australian outbreaks to date have arisen from endemic LPAI H7 viruses which evolved to acquire high pathogenicity.

 The new HPAI subtype H5Nx (‘x’ due to the variety of neuraminidase subtypes detected, including H5N1 and H5N8) viruses have the ability to infect and cause disease in a wide range of avian species including poultry and wild birds.
-These new strains (particularly H5Nx clade 2.3.4.4b) differ significantly from previous HPAI H5 viruses in their increased outbreak frequency, geographic range and ability to spread via a wide range of avian species.
+These new strains (particularly H5Nx 2.3.4.4b) differ significantly from previous HPAI H5 viruses in their increased outbreak frequency, geographic range and ability to spread via a wide range of avian species.

 Look